Wissenschaftlicher Mitarbeiter, University of Stuttgart

 - Sums and products of sets of integers.

-- Zero sums (Erdos-Ginzburg-Ziv-type theorems).
+- Zero sums in high dimension (Erdos-Ginzburg-Ziv-type theorems).

 - Sums of two squares.